-Reference in D 11: 2004 Standard referred to in D 11: 2004 Present Standard as at 8 December 2009 Title and new description of the Standard, and remarks Major technical changes extreme cases, which may occur at any location, but with an extremely low probability of occurrence.
-Not all disturbance phenomena have been included for testing purposes in this Standard, but only those considered as relevant for the equipment covered by this Standard.
-These test requirements represent essential electromagnetic compatibility immunity requirements [39] IEC 61326 (2002-02) Corrigendum 1 (2002-07) IEC 61326-1 Ed.
-1.0 (2005-12) Corr.
-1 (2008-02) Electrical equipment for measurement, control and laboratory use - EMC requirements - Part 1: General requirements This part of IEC 61326 specifies requirements for immunity and emissions regarding electromagnetic compatibility (EMC) for electrical equipment, operating from a supply or battery of less than 1 000 V AC or 1 500 V DC or from the circuit being measured, intended for professional, industrial-process, industrial-manufacturing and educational use, including equipment and computing devices.
-The IEC 61326 series cancels and replaces IEC 61326: 2002 and constitutes a technical revision.
-IEC 61326-2-1 (2005-12) Electrical equipment for measurement, control and laboratory use - EMC requirements - Part 2-1: Particular requirements - Test configurations, operational conditions and performance criteria for sensitive test and measurement equipment for EMC unprotected applications.
+Reference in D 11: 2004 Standard referred to in D 11: 2004 Present standard as at 20 August 2013 Title and new description of the standard, and remarks Major technical changes IEC 61326-1 Ed.
+2.0 (2012-07) Electrical equipment for measurement, control and laboratory use - EMC requirements - Part 1: General requirements This part of IEC 61326 specifies requirements for immunity and emissions regarding electromagnetic compatibility (EMC) for electrical equipment, operating from a supply or battery of less than 1 000 V AC or 1 500 V DC or from the circuit being measured, intended for professional, industrial-process, industrial-manufacturing and educational use, including equipment and computing devices.
+This second edition of IEC 61326-1 cancels and replaces the first edition, published in 2005.
+It constitutes a technical revision.
+The significant technical changes with respect to the previous edition are: - the immunity test levels and performance criteria have been reviewed; - requirements for portable test and measurement equipment have been clarified and amended; - the description of the electromagnetic environments has been improved.
+IEC 61326-2-1 Ed.
+2.0 (2012-10) Electrical equipment for measurement, control and laboratory use - EMC requirements - Part 2-1: Particular requirements - Test configurations, operational conditions and performance criteria for sensitive test and measurement equipment for EMC unprotected applications.
 This part of IEC 61326 specifies more detailed test configurations, operational conditions and performance criteria for equipment with test and measurement circuits (both internal and/or external to the equipment) that are not EMC protected for operational and/or functional reasons, as specified by the manufacturer.
-IEC 61326-2-2 (2005-12) Corr.
-1 (2007-11) Electrical equipment for measurement, control and laboratory use - EMC requirements - Part 2-2: Particular requirements - Test configurations, operational conditions and performance criteria for portable test, measuring and monitoring equipment used in low-voltage distribution systems.
-This part of IEC 61326 specifies more detailed test configurations, operational conditions and performance criteria for equipment which is used for testing, measuring or monitoring of protective measures in low-voltage distribution systems, and powered by battery and/or from the circuit measured, and portable.
+This second edition cancels and replaces the first edition published in 2005.
+This edition constitutes a technical revision.
+The main technical changes are: Update with respect to IEC 61326-1:2012